jonasseglare/dentdoche/README.md

 eval(dd.parse('(sync (fs.readFile "somefile" (fn (err value) '+
                      +'(console.log "Maybe loaded."))))'));
 ```
+This means that you can write regular callback-style code in Dentdoche, but with Lisp syntax.

 Macros are regular Javascript functions that transform programs.
 Here is a macro that defines ```or``` in a lazy way:
 ```js